 Unfortunately, there are no players’ names recorded on the Cardiff RFC war memorial; and any club records which may have identified them were probably lost in the flooding of the Arms Park in 1960.
-During the course of my research, I have so far identified twenty-five Cardiff RFC First XV and Reserve XV players, though there must be many others.
+During the course of my research, I have so far identified twenty-six former Cardiff RFC First XV and Reserve XV players, though there must be many others.
 However, I have submitted details of these men for inclusion in the Book of Remembrance and it will be possible to add further names as they become available.

-The names of two players; one member of the ground staff; and one unconfirmed war casualty have been added to this Roll of Honour since it was first posted.
+The names of three players; one member of the ground staff; and one unconfirmed war casualty have been added to this Roll of Honour since it was first posted.

 The details of First XV appearances shown here have been taken from D E Davies’ club history.